 PGY-1 Pharmacy Residency

 Elective rotations are available in several critical care areas including trauma ICU, burn ICU, neurosurgical ICU, cardiovascular surgical ICU and general surgery.
 In addition, rotations in transplant medicine include heart transplant/advanced heart failure, lung transplant and abdominal transplant.
 Elective rotations in the emergency department, pediatrics (general, PICU, NICU), acute care (cardiology, general medicine, hepatology, general surgery) and hematology/oncology are also available as elective rotations.

 PGY-2 Critical Care Pharmacy Residency

-The core residency experiences include inpatient care rotations in the following settings: orientation (includes nutrition), burn intensive care unit (ICU), cardiovascular surgery ICU, emergency medicine, medical ICU, neurosurgical ICU and surgical/trauma ICU.
+The core residency experiences include inpatient care rotations in the following settings: orientation (includes nutrition), burn ICU, cardiovascular surgery ICU, emergency medicine, medical ICU, neurosurgical ICU and surgical/trauma ICU.
 The resident must repeat one of the aforementioned critical care settings.
 The resident will complete 12 four-week rotations consisting of eight required rotations and four electives.